Standards & Screening

 What are our Community Standards?

 Good Dog is on a mission to connect good with good and improve canine health at both an individual dog and a population level.
 In that pursuit, we have sought out and worked with some of the top academics and practitioners in the field to develop community standards, which are grounded in evidence-based research and backed by science.
 While there is no “one size fits all” for what makes a breeding program responsible, we are able to use our community standards to evaluate programs consistently.
-Every member of our community must pass our screening process and meet or exceed our community standards before joining Good Dog.
+Every member of our community must agree to follow our community standards that prioritize responsible breeding practices before joining Good Dog.
 Here’s how we do it.

 How do we evaluate breeding programs?